Farama-Foundation/HighwayEnv/README.md

 ```

 In this task, the ego-vehicle is driving on a multilane highway populated with other vehicles.
-The agent's objective is to reach a high velocity while avoiding collisions with neighbouring vehicles.
+The agent's objective is to reach a high speed while avoiding collisions with neighbouring vehicles.
 Driving on the right side of the road is also rewarded.

 <p align="center">
     <img src="../gh-media/docs/media/highway.gif?raw=true"><br/>